pm4ml/cbs-core-connector-test-harness/README.md

 ![CBS Integratio Overview](./assets/CBS%20Integration%20Overview.png)

-In the illustration, we see the core connector
+In the illustration, we see the core connector being used as an adaptor between the FSP Core Banking System and the Mojaloop Connector to facilitate payments.

+To develop a core connector
 # Setup